kstasko/notes/aws/data-analyst-cert/da-udemy-s1-collection.md

 #### **Connection Types**
 - dedicated connection - 1Gb/s to 10 Gb/s capacity
     - physical ethernet port per dedicated customer
 - hosted connection - up to 10 Gb/s
 > in the exam they will ask you questions around 'we want to transfer some data within a week and we want it to be fast.'
 So an answer CANNOT be direct connect

 #### **High Resiliency**
-> Two corporate data centers and have two different direct conncect locations, and this gives us some redundnacy
+> Two corporate data centers and have two different direct connect locations, and this gives us some redundnacy

 #### **Maximum Resiliency**
 > setup again two direct connect locations, but this time each direct connect locations will have two connections independence to give you max resiliency.